jonasjaguar/jaguos-login-theme/README.md

 ```
 $ sudo nano /usr/lib/sddm/sddm.conf.d/sddm.conf
 ```
 In the `[Theme]` section set `Current=jaguos-login`.
 For a more detailed description please refer to the [Arch wiki on sddm](https://wiki.archlinux.org/index.php/SDDM).
 Note that, depending on your system setup, a duplicate configuration may exist in `/etc/sddm.conf`.
-Usually this path takes preference so you want to set the above line in this file if you have it.
+Usually, this path takes preference so you want to set the above line in this file if you have it.

 ### Theming the theme

 The JaguOS Login Theme is now customizable through its `theme.conf` file.
 You can now alter the intensity of the background blur or even not have any blur at all!
-Also there may be screens so big that the avatar just not looks correct.
+Also, there may be screens so big that the avatar just not looks correct.
 Change it in the config to something that better suits your screen!

   * Change the path of the background image relative to the themes directory:
   `background=components/artwork/background.jpg`